jinja2cpp/Jinja2Cpp/README.md

     };
 // ...
 ```
 Every specified field will be reflected into Jinja2Cpp internal data structures and can be accessed from the template without additional efforts.
-Quite simple!
+Quite simply!
 As you can see, you can use 'dot' notation to access named members of some parameter as well, as index notation like this: `enum['enumName']`.
 With index notation you can access to the particular item of a list: `enum.items[3]` or `enum.items[itemIndex]` or `enum['items'][itemIndex]`.

 ### 'set' statement
 But what if enum `Animals` will be in the namespace?